prosimcorp/tooling-stack/README.md

 ---

 ## How to collaborate

+> By deploying the stack with `develop` parameters you can test all the stack with the latest changes, and collaborate
+> to improve it.

 1. Open an issue and discuss the problem to find together the best way to solve it
 2. Fork the repository, create a branch and change inside everything you need